 There are many popular outdoor areas, parks, and attractions in Portland that are open.
 There are many people out and about throughout the day, getting exercise in and enjoying the days without rain.
 If you visit a large outdoor space, it is typically easy to social distance from others.
 We suggest researching areas/events/venues you would like to visit well before your trip to ensure they are open and to make reservations if needed.
-Some areas currently open include Washington Park, Forest Park, the Japanese Garden, International Rose Test Garden, Pittock Mansion, The Grotto, Waterfront Park and the Eastbank Esplanade, Mt.
+Some areas currently open include Washington Park, Forest Park, The Japanese Garden, Lan Su Chinese Garden, International Rose Test Garden, Pittock Mansion, The Grotto, Waterfront Park and the Eastbank Esplanade, Mt.
 Tabor, and Powell Butte.

 Suggested attraction reopening resource: https://www.travelportland.com/attractions/reopening/